Database migrations

 Run the migration jobs manually (if you can't run

 helm upgrade).
-The chart's migration jobs are registered as hooks; render and apply them as ordinary Jobs:helm -n <ns> get hooks <release> > /tmp/hooks.yaml # extract the *-migration-* Job manifests, then: kubectl -n <ns> apply -f /tmp/migrations.yaml kubectl -n <ns> wait --for=condition=complete job -l app.kubernetes.io/name=scrydon --timeout=300s
+Auth bootstrap is inhelm get manifest; the remaining install migrations are inhelm get hooks.
+Extract only the relevant Job manifests and apply them as ordinary Jobs:helm -n <ns> get manifest <release> > /tmp/manifest.yaml helm -n <ns> get hooks <release> > /tmp/hooks.yaml # extract auth-bootstrap-* and the relevant *-migration-* Job manifests, then: kubectl -n <ns> apply -f /tmp/migrations.yaml kubectl -n <ns> wait --for=condition=complete job -l app.kubernetes.io/name=scrydon --timeout=300s

 The jobs are idempotent — they detect a fresh database and apply every migration from scratch, and become a no-op once the schema is present.